Mayuresh-22/SptiHub/README.md

        ```
      - check documentation for more info [here](https://developers.cloudflare.com/workers/configuration/secrets/)

-4. Deploy the backend to Cloudflare Workers (make sure your are logged into Cloudflare):
+5. Now add bindings in wrangler.toml file
+    - Run the following command to do it:
         ```bash
+        npm run cf-typegen
+        ```

+6. Deploy the backend to Cloudflare Workers (make sure you are logged into Cloudflare):
+    ```bash
     npm run deploy
     ```

 ## Usage

-1. Enter your Spotify playlist URL in the designated field on the frontend.
+1. Enter your Spotify playlist URL in the designated field on the front end.
 2. Provide your GitHub username.
 3. Click the "Unleash Your Poetic Muse" button.
 4. Enjoy your personalized poem!